-The breeding season is included within the study year.
+1 Each breeding season is within the relevant study year.

 Individual dabchick young were recorded between January and April 2012, but no young were recorded earlier in the 2011-12 breeding season.
 In control areas, birds were recorded in Areas 5A and 5B, with four young recorded in January, and one in March.
-In treatment areas, one large juvenile was recorded near the jetty at the Ohau Channel outlet in February 2012, two large juveniles in March between the wall and the highway, and one large juvenile was present in April.
+In treatment areas, one large juvenile was recorded near the jetty at the Ōhau Channel outlet in February 2012, two large juveniles in March between the wall and the highway, and one large juvenile was present in April.